This is our mega review of all of the GhostBed mattresses, including the original and new 3D Matrix

 It even made our list of the Best Mattresses For Hot Sleepers.
 Bottom line, if you’re overly concerned with your sleeping temperature during the night, this mattress should move near the top of your list.

 Final Comments On This Bed – This mattress is a solid foam mattress from a reputable company.
 While it’s not perfect for everybody (looking at your lightweight side sleepers), it is an excellent option for certain types of sleepers.
-To spell it out, we think the bed is great if you (1) sleep primarily on your back or stomach; (2) prefer a slightly firmer memory foam feel; or (3) live in a warm climate or routinely sleep hot.
+To spell it out, we think the bed is great if you like memory foam and want a cooler sleeping mattress.

 This bed is similar to their cooling memory foam mattress in a lot of respects but includes pocketed coils for its base support structure rather than dense foam.
 Here is our video review of their hybrid bed.

 Hybrid Mattress Construction – This mattress is 13″ thick.
 In total, it’s comprised of six different layers.
 At the very bottom, you have a 1″ layer of high-density support foam followed by 8.5″ individually wrapped coils.
 Combined these two layers form the support foundation for the bed.
 Also, it’s worth noting that 8.5″ coils are not the norm.
 Most hybrid beds have coils in the 7-8″ range.